vantage-sh/finops-as-code/README.md

 This repository contains API Python tutorials (within the `/python` directory) and Terraform tutorials (within the `/terraform` directory).
 Each demo contains a README with any prerequisites or requirements.

-To use the files in this repo, create a local clone of this repo.
+To use the demos provided here, create a local clone of this repo.

 ## Vantage API Authentication

 Each demo requires access to the Vantage API.
-Follow the steps in the [Vantage API documentation](https://vantage.readme.io/reference/authentication) for how to create a user authentication token.
+Follow the steps in the [Vantage API documentation](https://vantage.readme.io/reference/authentication) on how to create a user authentication token.

 ## Contributing